maldoinc/wireup/docs/pages/injectables.md

 ## The `@injectable` Decorator

 To register a class or function as an injectable, decorate it with `@injectable`.
+For classes, define dependencies in the `__init__` method using type hints.
+For functions, use type hints in the function signature.

 ```python
 from wireup import injectable